apache/incubator-retired-gearpump-site/docs/0.3/intellij_eclipse_development_environment_setup.md

 Intellij IDE Setup
 ==========================
 1. In Intellij, download scala plugin.
 We are using scala version 2.11
-2. Open menu "File->Open" to open Gearpump root project, the choose the Gearpump source folder.
+2. Open menu "File->Open" to open Gearpump root project, then choose the Gearpump source folder.
 3. All set.

 Eclipse IDE Setup